Adam Riches

-Adam Riches (born 29 March 1973) is an English comedian, and 2011 winner of the Foster's Edinburgh Comedy Award.
+Adam Riches (born 29 March 1973) is an English comedian and actor who won the Foster's Edinburgh Comedy Award in 2011.
 After his success at the Edinburgh Fringe, he became familiar to UK television audiences through his exaggerated comic parody of actor Sean Bean on the panel show 8 Out of 10 Cats Does Countdown between 2016 and 2020.

 Early life

 Riches was born in Cambridge, England, but was raised in Glasgow and London.
 His mother, a Scot, worked as a teacher in a daycare nursery, and his father was a restaurant manager at a Berni Inn on Cowcaddens' Hope Street, near Sauchiehall Street, Glasgow.
 He has four brothers.

 Growing up, he wanted to be a football-playing cowboy.

 His first job was a paper round when he was 13, for which he earned £3 per week (or 60 pence per day, for the five days he worked).

 Riches attended Sutton Grammar School for Boys.

 Following a brief spell working at Disneyland Paris, where he was a waiter (and where he was fired "for being cheeky"), he studied Media and Performance at Salford University.
 He worked as a bit-part actor on television before doing his first show at the Edinburgh Festival Fringe in 2003.

 In his late 20s, Riches switched his attention to American comedies, most notably Cheers, which remains his favourite show.